Avid Expands Education at Conservatory of Recording Arts and Sciences

-Since its founding over three decades ago, the Conservatory of Recording Arts and Sciences (CRAS) in Arizona has become one of the most highly regarded audio recording, sound engineering, and music production schools in the country.
-Recognized for intimate class sizes and highly qualified instructors, CRAS fosters a supportive environment where students are prepared for successful audio careers, with its two Phoenix-area campuses offering plenty of hands-on access to the industry’s most relevant technologies.
+Over the past three decades, the Conservatory of Recording Arts and Sciences (CRAS) in Arizona has become one of the most highly regarded audio recording, sound engineering, and music production schools in the country.
+Featuring small class sizes and highly qualified instructors, CRAS fosters a supportive environment where students learn the technologies and workflows they need for successful audio careers.

 "We are extremely excited to have made the move to the Avid VENUE system," says Kirt Hamm, administrator at CRAS.
 "Integrating the D-Show into our curriculum ensures that we’re teaching valuable, cutting-edge skills that make our graduates more competitive and employable in today’s sound reinforcement industry."